clingen-data-model/allele/source/allele/conceptual/allele_instance/transcript_allele_instance.md

 Exclusions and Limitations
 --------------------------

-SimpleTranscriptAlleles are identified with SimpleGenomicAlleles via an alignment of a transcript to a chromosome.
+TranscriptAlleleInstances are identified with GenomicAlleleInstances via an alignment of a transcript to a chromosome.
 The details of this alignment are not modeled.
 See further comments in SimpleCanonicalAllele for difficulties that may therefore arise.

-For SimpleTranscriptAlleles that are not part of the TranscriptReferenceSequence, such as intronic alleles, the alignment is actually an implicit part of the allele definition, as the coordinates of the allele may vary with details of the alignment.
+For TranscriptAlleleInstances that are not part of the TranscriptReferenceSequence, such as intronic alleles, the alignment is actually an implicit part of the allele definition, as the coordinates of the allele may vary with details of the alignment.
 It is therefore strongly suggested that a consistent set of alignments be used in any implementation of this model.